evisp/umt_data_structures_algorithms/exams/MidtermExam.md

    - **Priority queue** to ensure patients with higher severity are treated first.
    - **Stack** to track discharged patients, allowing the last discharge to be undone if needed.
 3. **Implement searching and sorting:**
-   - **Binary search** to quickly locate a patient by name.
+   - **Binary search** to quickly locate a patient.
    - **Merge Sort** to organize patients based on severity score.
-4. **Develop a recursive function** to compute the average severity score of all admitted patients.
+4. **Develop a recursive function** to check each patient and count those exceeding a severity level.

 ---